kristopolous/mansnip/README.md

 ### The Problem

-Man pages are an impressive feat!

-Some however, are very unwieldy and hard to navigate.
+Some man pages can be very unwieldy and hard to navigate.

 Let's say you were looking for the syntax of the built-in `declare` command inside of `bash(1)`: